-In ActivePresenter, each slide may have numerous objects, such as shapes, text captions, images, videos.
+In ActivePresenter, each slide may have numerous objects, such as shapes, text captions, images, and videos.
 You can arrange the objects in many ways to create precise and professional-looking slides.
-Today’s article shows you how to order and align objects.
+Today’s tutorial shows you how to order and align objects.

-To change the stack order, perform the steps:
+To change the stack order, do the following:

-- Bring to Front: Place the object at the very top of the stack.
+- Bring to Front (CTRL+HOME): Place the object at the very top of the stack.

-- Bring Forward: Send the object higher by one level in the stack.
+- Bring Forward (CTRL+PAGE UP): Send the object higher by one level in the stack.

-- Send to Back: Place the object at the very bottom of the stack.
+- Send to Back (CTRL+END): Place the object at the very bottom of the stack.

-- Send Backward: Send the object lower by one level in the stack.
+- Send Backward (CTRL+PAGE DOWN): Send the object lower by one level in the stack.

 - In the Selection pane, you can drag an object up or down to change its position in the stack order.
 Moving an object higher means that you bring it to the front of the stack.